These loaded cookies and cream cookies are a cookie lover’s dream. They’re chewy, sweet, and perfect for anyone who loves cookies and milk.

 - Scoop the dough: Scoop the cookie dough into 2 tablespoon-sized balls, rolling the balls between your hands to make them smooth.
 If the dough is sticky, freeze it for about 30 minutes to make it easier to work with.
 Place the cookie dough balls on the prepared baking sheet.

-- Bake: Bake the cookies until the edges are golden brown.
-Let them cool on the baking sheet and then enjoy!
+- Bake: Bake the cookies just until the edges are golden brown.
+Let them cool on the baking sheet before transferring them to a wire rack to cool completely.
+Enjoy!

 How to Store Cookies and Cream Cookies

-Oreo flavored foods and cookies and cream flavor are typically the same.
-If you get cookies and cream ice cream, for example, it is usually creamy vanilla ice cream with Oreo pieces.
-Oreos are a brand name cookie so “cookies and cream” may not always be made with true Oreos.
-Cookies and cream will always be a mix of chocolate cookie and some kind of vanilla cream.
+Oreo-flavored foods and cookies and cream flavors are typically the same.
+For example, if you get cookies and cream ice cream, it is usually creamy vanilla ice cream with Oreo pieces.
+However, Oreos are a brand-name treat.
+So, cookies and cream may not always be made with true Oreos but will contain a mixture of vanilla cream and some kind of chocolate creme cookies.

-A dairy plant manager names Shirley Seas is credited with inventing cookies and cream.
+A dairy plant manager names Shirley Seas is credited with inventing the flavor.
 He was trying to create a new type of ice cream and asked two employees to crush up Oreos and mix them into the vanilla ice cream.
+The rest is history!

 Cookies and Cream Cookies